amcginlay/eks-demos/doc/13-nodeport-services/README.md

 # ctrl+c to quit loop
 ```

-So now resources outside our cluster, such as regular EC2 instances inside our VPC, can successfully communicate with our underlying ClusterIP services.
+Resources outside our cluster, such as regular EC2 instances inside our VPC, can now successfully communicate with our underlying ClusterIP services.

 [Return To Main Menu](/README.md)